 The faster a person’s metabolism is, the less time it takes for the meth to exit the system.

-How can I increase my chances of quitting meth?
+How To increase Chances of quitting meth?

 The task of quitting crystal meth may seem daunting at first, but quitting and entering into recovery from a meth addiction is the single best decision a person can make for his or her health and overall quality of life.